international

 Great Quotations on Action, Activism, and Change

 There are countless organizations doing important and noble work to address many of the issues mentioned above.
-It’s not easy for me to narrow down a list of only a few to highlight.
+It’s hard for me to narrow down a list of only a few to highlight.
 But I will try.
-The following are just a few groups that address big, cross-cutting issues; I will be adding more to this list soon.
-Because so many of humanity’s issues and crises intersect and spring from the same or similar causes or contributors, it’s helpful to use systems thinking to see the big picture, connect the dots, and synthesize messages and actions; doing so can enable us to address multiple problems at once.
-(While the following are national and international organizations that have a broad scope, more local/regional, decentralized, grassroots groups and efforts are also extremely important and necessary, and big groups should partner up with small and local groups.
-There are just way too many grassroots groups in every area of the world to attempt to list them here.)
+Below are just a few groups that address big, cross-cutting issues.
+Because so many of humanity’s issues and crises intersect and spring from the same or similar causes or contributors, it’s helpful to use systems thinking to see the big picture, connect the dots, and synthesize messages and actions; doing so can enable us to address multiple problems at once (to “multi-solve”).
+While the following are national and international organizations that have a broad scope, more local/regional, decentralized, grassroots groups and efforts are also extremely important and necessary, and big groups should partner up with small and local groups.
+There are just way too many grassroots groups in every area of the world to attempt to list them here.

 As for Russia’s war on Ukraine (and the many terrible consequences of it), here are a few things you can do to help or to show solidarity with Ukraine (as well as greater Europe, other countries facing conflicts, and our entire, interconnected world):